poridhiEng/poridhi-labs/Poridhi Labs/CN Fundamentals/Lab 01/README1.md

-# Networking Fundamentals Starting from LAN to VXLAN
+# Networking Fundamentals: LAN Communication

 ## What is a LAN?